GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% Partial 'privacy-sandbox/protected-audience-rename-banner.njk' %}

-For those new to Protected Audience API, read the [Protected Audience API overview](/docs/privacy-sandbox/fledge) for a high-level explanation of the proposal.
+For those new to the Protected Audience API, read the [Protected Audience API overview](/docs/privacy-sandbox/fledge) for a high-level explanation of the proposal.

 This post is written for developers as a technical reference for the most